 But that is not all.
 The photo of the head of a hand-held White-masked Antbird by Christophe was used without permission, the original water mark was erased and changed to that of the operator.

-Should you want to join a birding expedition to the White-masked Antbird, we are running a tour at 20% discount on April 24.
-It can be combined with a short 5 day birding tour to Marvelous Spatuletail and Long-whiskered Owlet, as well as a post trip expedition of Scarlet-banded Barbet and many other good birds.
-These extensions also come with 20% discount.
+Should you want to join an organized birding expedition to the White-masked Antbird, we are running this tour regularly.
+It can be combined with a short 5 day birding tour to Marvelous Spatuletail and Long-whiskered Owlet, as well as a 4 day post trip expedition to Scarlet-banded Barbet and many other good birds.

 Photo of handheld White-masked Antbird by Christophe Gouraud used with permission.